Murtu1609/TerraformAzureHub/README.md

 11) Optional Bastion Host
 12) Optional VPN Gateway and optional OpenVPN Client
 13) Optional firewall, and firewall network and NAT rules using csv files
+14) Optional domain
-14) Optional recovery vault and backup policy to be assigned to each VM
+15) Optional recovery vault and backup policy to be assigned to each VM

 # Pre requisites
 1) Azure account and subcription id